No radiation reports after tunnel collapse at Hanford nuclear site

 Employees at the PUREX facility were evacuated.

-There had been a shelter-in-place directive for 3,000 workers at the entire Hanford Site, but that was lifted for most of the area hours later.
-It is unclear how many people that includes.

-There has not been a shelter-in-place order for people in the nearby counties of Benton and Franklin.
+No shelter-in-place order was issued for people in the nearby counties of Benton and Franklin.

+“There is no evidence of a spread of contamination beyond this area,” Heeter said.
+“It is a very small patch of land in a very large swath of land.”

+Heeter said there are eight rail cars inside tunnels at the site that were used to transport radioactive material.
+He said they would have been contaminated in the 1950s during the production of plutonium.

 Hanford history

-Since 1989, the government has been in the process of cleaning up the site.
-The breached tunnel was used to “bury radioactive waste from the production of plutonium,” Inslee said.
+Since 1989, the government has been in the process of cleaning up the site, which is located in the south-central part of Washington state, about 45 miles from Yakima.

 “Hanford made more than 20 million pieces of uranium metal fuel for nine nuclear reactors along the Columbia River.
 Five huge plants in the center of the Hanford Site processed 110,000 tons of fuel from the reactors, discharging an estimated 450 billion gallons of liquids to soil disposal sites and 53 million gallons of radioactive waste to 177 large underground tanks,” the US Department of Energy’s Office of Environmental Management said on its website.